Choosing Safe Baby Products: Strollers

 - You should be able to steer the stroller in a straight line when pushing with one hand.

 - The handlebars should be at your waist level or slightly lower.

-- If you want a stroller designed to hold more than one child, be aware that tandem models (where the children sit one behind the other) are generally easier to steer than the kind where the children sit side by side.
-In addition, the tandem models are generally more stable and fold more compactly.
-If you choose one where the children will sit side by side, make sure the stroller has only one footrest.
+- Looking for a stroller designed to hold more than one child?
+Tandem models (where kids sit one behind the other) are generally easier to steer than the kind where kids sit side by side.
+They're also more stable and fold more compactly.
+If you choose one where kids will sit side by side, make sure it has only one footrest.
 If there are two separate foot rests, a child's foot could get stuck between them.

-- Never leave a child unattended in a stroller, especially when asleep.
+- Never leave your child child unattended in a stroller.

-- Avoid using a pillow or blanket as a mattress in a stroller.
-If newborns have too much room in the stroller, you may place tightly rolled baby blankets around them to help keep them still.
+- Don't use a pillow or blanket as a mattress in a stroller.
+If a newborn has too much room in the stroller, place tightly rolled baby blankets around the baby to help keep him or her still.

 - Always put on the brakes when the stroller is not moving.

 - Never hang purses or diaper bags on the handles of a stroller.
-A baby could get tangled in the straps and be strangled, or the weight of the bags could cause the stroller to tip over backwards.
+A baby could get tangled in the straps and be strangled, or the weight of the bags could tip the stroller over.

 - To avoid trapping your baby's head, close the opening between the grab bar and the seat when using the stroller in the reclined position.

 - Fold and unfold the stroller away from children to avoid pinching your child's fingers.

 - If you buy a new stroller, register it with the manufacturer so they can contact you if there is a safety problem later.